richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

         total        1138800

 Libraries that will not be used should be removed to allocate more memory for PanL framework and applications.

+This has been tested to be working using the current ESP32 Alexa demo.